 He attended Wisconsin’s University of Whitewater where he studied marketing but York eventually dropped out and returned to his home state where he studied acting under Edward Kaye-Martin.
 He made his stage debut at the Wisdom Bridge Theatre where he appeared in such plays as Picnic, Loss of Roses, Career, and Golden Boy.

-In 1983, York relocated to Los Angeles where he took a day job waiting tables and immediately hit the audition circuit.
+In 1983, the handsome actor relocated to Los Angeles where he took a day job waiting tables and immediately hit the audition circuit.
 That year he had small, bit parts in the television movie Listen to Your Heart and two primetime programs, Dynasty and Arthur Hailey’s Hotel.

 Then, 1987 proved a banner year for York as he appeared in Newhart, the feature film House of the Rising Sun, and scored the lead role in the horror series Werewolf.